daym/idea-native2-debugger/README.md

 # Running

-In order to run your program under the debugger for the first time, go to `Run` / `Edit configurations...`, then add a configuration using the `+` sign and choosing `Native2Debugger`.
+In order to run your program under the debugger for the first time, go to `Run`, `Edit configurations...`, then add a configuration using the `+` sign and choosing `Native2Debugger`.

 From then on, choose this configuration in order to make the plugin run your program under `gdb`.